gu1lhermenunes/gu1lhermenunes/README.md

 :wave: Hello!
-My name is Guilherme Nunes, I'm 17 years old and I work as a developer and software engineer.
+My name is Guilherme Nunes.
+I am currently 17 years old and I work as a back-end developer and software engineer.

+To those interested in my services/work, please send me an email if you would like to know more about.

+I always look for people with the intention of working within a great professionalism being incorrigible like me in this fact 😄

 ## Skills
 ```java